Flat Roof Repair and Replacement Contracting in DC Metro

 Did you know that nearly all row house and buildings in DC and Capitol Hill area have flat roofs?
 And all modern homes with steel frame structures and open floor plans have flat roofs?
 So if old and new are use flat roof construction, it must be the best material for roofing, right?

 The demands on flat roofs are unique to other materials.
 Flat roofs are “flat.”
 At least nearly, but they do grade a tiny tiny bit. and slowly drain into stormwater management systems such as large gutters and downspout drains.
 Flat roofs need to be water proof because they need to hold standing water and prevent leakage into the underlying wood roof decking.
-Installing flat roofs is very specialized and it requires careful attention to details by the roof contractor.
+Contractors who Install flat roofs are very specialized and need to pay careful attention to details.

 Premier Roofing has over 35 years of experience.
 We are one of a few roofers in Capitol Hill who specialize in flat roof projects.
 Additionally we provide flat roof services in and around the DC, MD and VA metro area.
 Contact us for a free estimate.